THE DEFENSIVE 3

 It is their responsibility to put pressure on the ball and make interceptions if they are the closest defender to the attacker.

-The Centre Backs should delay the attacking player from penetrating forward with the ball and not allow attackers to turn in wing and central areas.
+The Centre Backs should delay the attacking player from moving forward with the ball and not allow attackers to turn in wing and central areas.
 Speed, angle of approach and jockeying are key considerations.

 When the ball is on their side of the field they should provide cover to the defender putting pressure on the ball.
 When providing cover, communication, angle and distance of support are key considerations.